 Growth into the Community of Metros

 The issues of control and cost for the group were addressed by using the Transport Strategy Centre (TSC) at Imperial College London.
-The centre facilitates the benchmarking programme as a venture under the control of the metro participants themselves, rather than offering a pre-determined programme.
-The group is under the control of a President from one of the participants, a post which revolves on an annual basis from metro to metro.
-This enabled the participants to direct efforts towards the areas which they felt would produce the greatest benefits or which, for them, were “hot topics” dictated by immediate issues arising from their own situations.
-Such issues included exploring reductions in maintenance cost and their relationship with reliability levels, or the impact of fare regulation on metro performance.
+The centre facilitates the benchmarking programme but the group is owned and steered by the members of the Community of Metros.
+This model enabled the participants to direct efforts towards the areas which they felt would produce the greatest benefits, both short-term (“hot topics”) and long-term.
+Examples included exploring reductions in maintenance cost and their relationship with reliability levels, or the impact of fare regulation on metro performance.

-The first tasks carried out under the programme were to design and select a system of KPIs.
-At the same time, case studies identifying best practice in line capacity, investment effectiveness and maintenance were completed.
+The first tasks – forming the foundation of the Transport Strategy Centre and the Community of Metros’ work – were to design and select a system of KPIs.
+At the same time, case studies exploring detailed performance and practices were completed – including identifying best practice in line capacity, investment effectiveness and maintenance.
 The line capacity study showed that one of the best ways to increase capacity was by the control of the “dwell time” in stations.
-It was a bilateral study between London and Hong Kong, but according to the philosophy of the group, the results were shared with the other members.
-NYCT seized on them immediately and launched a pilot project in New York entitled “Step Aside – Speed Your Ride”, which produced an immediate 4.5% improvement in capacity on one of New York’s busiest lines, with about 17% considered as achievable.
+NYCT used findings from this study to launch a pilot project in New York entitled “Step Aside – Speed Your Ride”, which produced an immediate 4.5% improvement in capacity on one of the subway’s busiest lines, with about 17% considered as achievable.
 This was done with minimal investment, merely some markings to tell people where to stand and some departure clocks to allow the drivers to standardise their “dwell time”.

 As news of the group’s progress filtered out, Mexico City STC, São Paulo Metro and Tokyo Metro decided to join in 1996.
 With eight members onboard, the group became known as the Community of Metros (CoMET).
 Over time, the group has grown and responded to the tremendous growth of metro systems around the world, including the construction of many new systems in Asia.